biosyshack/bioinformatic-tools/README.md

 [matlab_cheatsheet.R]
 Matlab Cheatsheet for common problems in big data analysis.

-# Create Numeric Table from CSV with missing data (Python)
+# Create numeric table from CSV with missing data (Python)
 [createNumTable.py]
 Creates numeric table from a csv file that contains 'NAN' values and fills empty columns with zeros.
 Useful for working with 'dirty' data.